ligangwang/rubikscube/README.md

 # Rubik's Cube
-A few years back for my soon to be born daughter I wrote a [Rubik's Cube](https://rubikscube.codeplex.com/) on Microsoft WPF/Silverlight platform.

 This is a 3D Rubik's Cube written in Javascript.
-It also supports rotation on unfolded state (which was not supported on original silverlight version).
+It supports rotation on unfolded state.
 You can unfold (with O command) the cube and rotate it to help build intuitions of cubie permutation more easily.

 Credits to the following libraries: